What is the perfect weapon?

 It’s a concept that fascinates the product developers and other teams at Saab, whose work revolves around delivering the best possible weapon systems to modern armed forces.
 They sometimes wonder if a company like Saab could create an armament, such as a missile or a fighter plane, that so completely meets the needs of the user as to be considered ideal.
 Is there a perfect weapon already on the market?

-Anders Haster, who is Director Business Management at Saab, and his colleague Stefan Slycke, who is Head of Technical Sales Support at Saab’s business unit Ground Combat, recently decided to try to answer the questions once and for all.
+Mats Fagerberg, who is head of marketing and sales at business unit Ground Combat, and his colleague Stefan Slycke, who is Head of customer services at Saab’s business unit Ground Combat, recently decided to try to answer the questions once and for all.

 Rather than trying to compare apples with oranges or aircraft carriers with hand grenades, they decided to narrow the search and to determine if a perfect weapon existed in the infantry support category.
 Among all the machine guns, mortars, recoilless rifles, and anti-tank systems on the market, was there a solution that came close to delivering everything that a dismounted soldier could want?